Draftsman: What’s New in Altium Designer 19

 Customizable Views for Fabrication and Assembly Drawings

 Draftsman has always been about customization and this release is no different.
 With the new Draftsman in Altium Designer 19 you can now customize which layers are visible on your fabrication and assembly drawings.
 Display exactly what you want to show the manufacturer not just by turning on and off layers or ordering them, but by also adjusting their color and transparency levels.
 Draftsman gives an unparalleled level of customization to you, the designer.
-So what you see in your mind’s eye is what you see on your documentation.
+So what you see in your mind’s eye is what you see on your documentation and drawing editor.

 Board Assembly View Showing Mask, Topology, Through-holes, and Pads